What Is Bankruptcy?

 A qualified, licensed attorney will advocate on the debtor’s behalf and should know the rules and what they are doing.
 They are simply in a better position to do so.
 They should also know what to do should creditors continue to try to collect against the debtor after bankruptcy has been initiated.

 Remember that bankruptcy is a federal matter in the federal courts.
 Even appearing pro se (representing oneself) in municipal or small claims court can end in catastrophe.
 There are many complex rules and procedures that apply in the courts and deadlines and requirements that must be met.
-The federal bankruptcy courts, which have distinct rules and procedures, are certainly no exception. - What advice would you give to anyone struggling financially and considering bankruptcy?
+The federal bankruptcy courts, which have distinct rules and procedures, are certainly no exception.

 Do your homework.
 Check out all the possibilities first to satisfy debts, consult a reputable credit counseling agency, and hire competent legal counsel should it come to bankruptcy.